Beyond the Textbook

 Unlike other high schools in Douglas County, Renaissance does not limit the number of classes a high school student may take - and Renaissance does not mandate "free periods."

-In order to graduate from Renaissance Secondary School, high school students must have successfully completed a Capstone project, forty hours of community service, and a minimum of 24.0 credits.
+In order to graduate from Renaissance Secondary School, high school students must have successfully completed a Capstone project, forty hours of community service, and a minimum of 24.0 content area credits.

-Mathematics - 4 credits (and must include content covered in Algebra I, Geometry, and Algebra II)
+Mathematics - 4 credits (must include Integrated Math I, II, and III, or the content covered in Algebra 1, Geometry, and Algebra 2)

-Social Studies - 3 credits (and must include one US History or World History and .5 US Government or Civics credit)
+Social Studies - 3 credits (must include 1.0 credit of US History or World History, and 0.5 credit Civics/U.S. Government

 Science - 3 credits (two of which must be lab based)